Frequently Asked Questions

 • Your signature.

-If you were seeking to exclude yourself from one or more of the Round 5 Settlement Classes, you were also requested (but not required) to state in your letter the number of qualifying new vehicles you purchased from January 1, 2002, to June 5, 2018.
+NOTE: If you were seeking to exclude yourself from one or more of the Round 5 Settlement Classes, you were also requested (but not required) to state in your letter the number of qualifying new vehicles you purchased from January 1, 2002, to June 5, 2018.
+Any request for exclusion must have been mailed to the address immediately below, and must have been received no later than December 20, 2022:

 Automotive Parts Indirect Exclusions